ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[RXX]** The output of a workstep MUST represent the verifiable validation result of an input into a workstep as a correct new agreement state.

-Note that a new agreement state after a correct workstep execution is is defined as
+Note that a new agreement state after a correct workstep execution is defined as
 ```
 New Agreement State = Old Agreement State + Agreed upon New State Object + Workstep Output
 ```